Graduate Seminar in University Teaching

 This seminar series in university teaching will prepare graduate students for an academic teaching career.
-The estimated time-commitment is 32 hours in class plus preparation of readings and assignments.
+The estimated time-commitment is 35 hours of instruction plus 15-20 hours for readings and assignments.
 Participants receive a certificate upon successful completion of all requirements.
 Participation is limited to 35 students per session.

-- To develop a syllabus for a course that you would like to teach in the future based on a principled approach to course design.
+- develop a course syllabus based on a principled approach to course design;

 - articulate your own teaching philosophy in a written statement identifying your approach and perspectives on teaching and learning.